TRAINING GRANTS

 Gale Disler, MPH

-Renate Schlaht, BS
+Renate Schlaht, DVM

 "This training grant provided funded research experience for a project more extensive than any I would have been able to complete with the normal funding available for DVM students."